bha1-max/JARVIS-CAD/README.md

-# JARVIS CAD V1.37 | AUTHORIZED USE ONLY
+# JARVIS CAD V2.1 | AUTHORIZED USE ONLY
+# J.A.R.V.I.S.
+COMMAND INTERFACE

+# SYSTEM STATE: STANDBY

+# No active session detected.

+# Core systems remain on standby awaiting operator initialization.

+# READY WHEN YOU ARE.